Kungliga patrasket

 Kungliga patrasket (The Royal Rabble) is a 1945 Swedish drama film directed by Hasse Ekman.
-Ekman was inspired by his father, Gösta Ekman and the Barrymore family.
+Ekman also wrote the script for the film, inspired by his father, Gösta Ekman and the Barrymore family.

 Plot summary

-The film circles around the Anker family who are all actors work together at Stefan Ankers theatre, Kungsteatern, in Stockholm.
+The film revolves around the Anker family who are all actors and work together at Stefan Ankers theatre, Kungsteatern, in Stockholm.

-But different complications threaten to break up the happy union between three generations of Ankers, how will it end?
+But different complications threaten to break up the happy union between three generations of Ankers.
+How will it end?